Clara Wu Tsai: Awards

 In February 2021, Wu Tsai was named "Champion of Justice" by John Jay College for her role in creating and forming REFORM Alliance.
 The award also recognized her $50 million donation to create the Social Justice Fund for Brooklyn's Black, Indigenous, and People of Color.
+In 2022, Wu Tsai and her husband received the Jacqueline Kennedy Onassis Medal from the Municipal Art Society.
+In May 2023, Wu Tsai was honored by the Gordan Parks Foundation.

+In February 2024, Wu Tsai was presented with the Dreamer Award during the first-quarter break of a game between the Nets and the Boston Celtics.
+The award, which honors those who "embody" Martin Luther King Jr.'s "vision of service," was given by King Jr.'s family members Martin Luther King III and Andrea Waters King, via their Realizing the Dream organization.

 Personal life

 Wu Tsai married businessman Joseph Tsai at Park Avenue Christian Church on October 4, 1996.
-They have three children: Alex, Dash, and Jacob.
+They have three children.

 Wu Tsai has a residence in La Jolla, California.